cvc5/cvc5/INSTALL.rst

 Supported Operating Systems
 ---------------------------

 cvc5 can be built natively on Linux and macOS.
-Native compilations on Windows are also possible using MSYS2.
+Native compilation on Windows is also possible using MSYS2.
 Additionally, cvc5 supports cross-compilation for x86_64 Windows using Mingw-w64 and for ARM64 on both Linux and macOS.
 We generally recommend a 64-bit operating system.